Building A Matcha Tea Shop Case Study

 The previous owner shared existing relationships and contracts.
 However, Lydia and Axel took a virtual deep dive into the details.
 Their objective was to assess whether it would be more advantageous to stick with the current suppliers or forge new partnerships with suppliers already associated with Pearl Lemon Cafe.

-Coffee was one of those things- changing this providor made it easily over 50GBP cheaper per order.
+Coffee was one of those things- changing this provider made it easily over 50 GBP cheaper per order.

 The Design

-Matcha Testing
+Product Testing

-After all the samples and testing, we found a supplier straight from Japan that got us Super Ceremonial Grade Matcha.
+After all the samples and testing, we found a supplier from Japan that got us Super Ceremonial Grade Matcha.

 This is considered some of the best, with a vibrant natural green, no bitterness, and no need for added sweetener.
 It was such a huge success we also ordered it in tins for people to buy in-store or online.